Vision Aid for Color Blind

 PCB and System Design

 Extensive work on system design allowed us to miniaturization the sensor into a ring; careful PCB design for very tiny components allowed us to reduce the size further in the second prototype.
-When compact size becomes the most important criteria, the system design and component selection become very crucial and it directly affect the final size of the prototype.
+When size becomes the most important criteria in design, the system design and component selection become very crucial and it directly affect the final size of the prototype.